ssantichaivekin/chem-calculator/README.md

 I am also thinking about using Python's magic method for something pretty cool.
 Let's see how it goes.
 (Say `~'C6H12O6'` outputs `180.16`.)

 I will also add web scraping to the ipython code to scrape chemistry properties from wikipedia.
 I feel like the program also deserve its own version of `whos`.

+Units will be of importance when this thing continue to develops.